Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 There are two groups of interferences.

 At first, each shape having a boundary representation (vertex, edge, face) has an internal value of geometrical tolerance.
 The shapes interfere with each other in terms of their tolerances.
 The shapes that have a boundary representation interfere when there is a part of 3D space where the distance between the underlying geometry of shapes is less or equal to the sum of tolerances of the shapes.
-Three types of shapes - vertex, edge and face - produce six types of **BRep interferences:**
+Three types of shapes: vertex, edge and face -- produce six types of **BRep interferences:**
 * Vertex/Vertex,
 * Vertex/Edge,
 * Vertex/Face,